gbjauhar/gbjauhar/README.md

 ## <img width="45" alt="about" src="https://raw.github.com/elizarov/elizarov/master/about.png"> More about me

-🔭 My latest project <a href="https://github.com/gbjauhar/Linkr-Front">Linkr Front</a> and <a href="https://github.com/gbjauhar/Linkr-Back">Linkr Back!</a>

-💬 At the moment studying at Driven Education
+🔭 I'm currently working at Wemails!

 ## **Knowledge**